Matrix organization: types, pros, cons & examples guide

 Clear project objectives

 The matrix organization design can ensure greater clarity on project objectives.
-When your team reports their progress to both the project manager and the department head, solidifying project goals is critical.
-When the project manager feels supported by other members of senior management, project organization becomes a priority.
+When your team reports its progress to both the project manager and the department head, solidifying project goals is critical.
+When the project manager feels supported by senior management, project organization becomes a priority.

-Scenario: Let’s say your team is working on an app development project.
-Because you’re using a matrix structure, the IT developers report to you as the project manager and the IT department head.
-The project objective is to create a keyword search app for marketers to use on-the-go.
-When the IT department head and the project manager communicate a clear project objective to the IT developers, the app gets developed quicker.
+Scenario: Let's say your team is working on an app development project.
+Because you're using a matrix structure, the IT developers report to you as the project manager and the IT department head.
+When both managers communicate a clear project objective, the app gets developed more quickly.

 Efficient use of resources

-Scenario: The team creating the keyword research app may involve specialists from the IT department, the finance department, and the marketing department.
-When these team members successfully report to their department heads and their project manager, they increase team productivity, save time, and get the project done more efficiently.
+Scenario: The team creating the keyword research app may involve specialists from IT, finance, and marketing.
+When these team members report to both their department heads and the project manager, they increase team productivity and get the project done more efficiently.

 Free-flowing information

-Working in a matrix structure creates a free-flow of information between teams because the team reports to multiple leaders.
+Working in a matrix structure creates a free flow of information between teams because teams report to multiple leaders.
 While team members must remember to relay information in a hierarchical system, the matrix makes information flow a requirement.
-Reporting information to multiple leaders may seem tedious, but with the right project management system in place, it requires little or no extra work from team members.
+With the right project management system in place, it requires little or no extra work from team members.

 Scenario: If the development team on the keyword research app only reported to the project manager, information about a bug fix could get lost.
 However, relaying information to the IT department head is easy to remember when it's part of the matrix process.